ryan-l-robinson/Drupal-Devcontainer/README.md

 ## Usage

-Clone this project to your computer.
+1. Clone this project to your computer.

-Open in VS Code.
+1. Open the folder in Visual Studio Code.

-When prompted to open in container, accept.
-This will build the necessary containers.
+1. When prompted to open in container, accept.
+If you miss the prompt, you can also open the command prompt and choose "Remote-Containers: Rebuild and Reopen in Container."

+This will build the necessary containers and reopen VS Code within the Apache container ("web").

 ## Includes

+Three containers:

-Three containers: a PHP-FPM container built on Oracle Linux 8, an Apache container built on Oracle Linux 8, and a MariaDB container.
+1. PHP-FPM container built on Oracle Linux 8.
+1. Apache container built on Oracle Linux 8.
+1. MariaDB container using generic official image.

+PHP 8.0 and PHP extensions recommended for Drupal 9: APCU and UploadProgress

+Latest version of composer.

 Pa11y accessibility testing tool.

 XDebug for PHP testing.

+User named "drupal" with sudo ability.